π

 Adding integrations

-Every new integration we has a massive impact on the number of possible automations that can be built due to sheer possible node combinations.
+Every new integration we has a massive impact on the number of possible automations that can be built due to the number of node combinations.
 Users consistently request new features and integrations and we consistently build them.
 We will continue doing so until you can literally automate anything.

 Improving UX